 Free Charleston Vacations Virtual Field Trip coloring page: The Battery

 On Charleston Vacations, you will find history abounding, fun and clean beaches, and kid friendly fun for the whole family….

-Charleston vacations are one of my favorite family vacations.
+Charleston is one of my favorite family vacation destinations.
 There are beaches, museums, parks, plantations and gardens, a rich civil war history, naval maritime history, and a historical district that exceed expectations.
 All this with a range of tours available including horse drawn carriage, bus, and walking tours.